Episode 219: Lost Jobs

 an artist model.

-nor historian of the dramatic arts, nor impersonator of popular characters or public figures, nor hog confinement systems operator.
+Nor 413.161-014, reptile breeder, nor maxillo facial surgeon, nor industrial organization psychologist, nor historian of the dramatic arts, nor impersonator of popular characters or public figures, nor hog confinement systems operator.

-Noble professions all,
+Noble professions, all,

 but ones which can no longer be used as a barrier between government assistance and its rightful claimants.
+The agency's decision will help many people today today and in the future.

 And it marks an official end of sorts to dozens of ways of working that sustained and framed and dictated the rhythm of lives of so many people in the past.

-People who photograph documents such that they could be stored and cataloged on microfilm.
+People who photographed documents such that they could be stored and cataloged on microfilm.
+People who processed those microfilm reels.

-to keep film strips clean while they dried or to attach them to spools or lay them in boxes or wherever they were when they went from the lab to the sales office to a library.
+Knew whatever gadgets and props, catalog, bought, or handmade, that they used in their work to keep film strips clean while they dried or to attach them to spools or lay them in boxes or wherever they were when they went from the lab to the sales office to a library.

 Steps lost now.

-Like the specific smells and sounds that filled those people's days that maybe they stopped noticing after a while.
+like the specific smells and sounds that filled those people's days that maybe they stopped noticing after a while that if they could somehow suddenly experience now might Madeline them back to that lost time.

-All those hours and weeks spent, maybe decades, when that was their job.
+All those hours and weeks spent, maybe decades, when that was their job, when that was how they spent their time.
+A time that's gone now.

-Like the scent of the glue and the feel of the newspaper articles beneath one's fingers, the specific heft of the binder that the cutter and paster of press clippings would put those clippings in, and all the little distinctions, all the untransportable expertise they learned on that job.
+Like the scent of the glue and the feel of the newspaper articles beneath one's fingers, the specific heft of the binder that the cutter and paster of press clippings would put those clippings in.

-All the little tricks of that trade, that is not a trade anymore.
+All the little tricks of that trade.
+That is not a trade anymore.

 People still, people who prefer the sound of analog recordings to digital ones or who just work for those who do, some people still wind magnetic tape.